 The Biomedical Engineering program has two basic tracks: the standard track and one designed for those students who wish to enter medical school.
 Those students who wish to enter medical school are required to take a full year of organic' chemistry prior to their senior year.
 The requirements of this option are such that if a student wishes to graduate in four years, at least one engineering course must be taken during the summer.
 All students who are interested in the health professions are required to join the pre-health professions program.
 The Pre-Health Professions Advisory Committee has developed a I-credit course for each of the first three undergraduate years to help students prepare for health profession graduate school applications.

-The student learning outcomes of the Biomedical Engineering program leading to BSE degree are aligned with the student learning outcomes of ABET EAC (a through k) and Program Specific Criteria (PSC), and prepare graduates of the program to attain the program educational objectives.
+The student learning outcomes of the Biomedical Engineering program leading to BSBE degree are aligned with the student learning outcomes of ABET EAC (1 through 7), and prepare graduates of the program to attain the program educational objectives.